 A weekend of music and renewal at Chautauqua

-When you first set foot on the grounds of the Chautauqua Institution in southwestern New York, you can understand why Arlene Hajinlian and Sonya Sutton get a certain lift in their voice when they talk about their summer homes.
+When you first set foot on the grounds of the Chautauqua Institution in western New York, you can understand why Arlene Hajinlian and Sonya Sutton get a certain lift in their voice when they talk about their summer homes.

 Arlene (left) and Sonya (right)